Introducing 3DCNN ResNets for ASD full-body kinematic assessment: a comparison with hand-crafted features: Discussion

 \subsection{Comparison with State-Of-the-Art}

-In the realm of ASD assessment, few studies have explored full-body tracking.
-However, these studies often grapple with validation limitations \cite{autism-crippa, autism-simeo, autism-zhao}.
-To ensure the practical applicability of ASD assessment, it is paramount to accurately identify the disorder.
+In the realm of ASD classification, few studies have explored full-body tracking.
+However, these studies often grapple with validation limitations \cite{autism-crippa, autism-simeo, autask-zhao}.
+To ensure the practical applicability of ASD classification, it is paramount to accurately identify the disorder.
 Researchers should focus on subject-dependent cross-validations and meticulous separation of unseen test data.
 Examples of practices to be avoided include training models with various feature sets or hyperparameters sets and reporting the best result.
 These examples all fall under the umbrella of model selection strategies, which must be externally validated with real unseen test datasets to assess their effectiveness.
 This work distinguishes itself by emphasizing model robustness and reliability, investigating model performance and its standard deviation across folds.
-Consequently, our study stands as one of the first to extensively validate its findings.
-To date, the only study that prioritized validation in the ASD assessment domain is the work of Vabalas \textit{et al.} \cite{autism-vabalas}, which achieved lower accuracy (73\%) and reported greater model variability across folds.
+Consequently, our study stands as one of the first to extensively validate its findings and report the standard deviation of the model test performance, which is advisable given the size the datasets in these studies.
+To date, the only previous study that prioritized validation in the ASD classification domain is the work of Vabalas \textit{et al.} \cite{autism-vabalas}, which achieved lower accuracy (73\%) and reported greater model variability across folds.